-This page describes the ships that carried those fleeing from Singapore and who ended up in the camps at Palembang and Muntok.
+This page describes the ships that carried those fleeing from Singapore, most of whom who ended up in the camps at Palembang and Muntok.
 It is said that 44 ships carrying evacuees left Singapore between February 12 to 14, 1942 and that of these vessels, all but 4 were bombed and sunk as they passed down the Bangka Straits from Singapore to Java.
 Thus thousands of men, women, and children were killed before any could reach land.
 A two page list of all the ships that left Singapore between 13/2 and 15/2 and what happened to each one can be read here.

 General Percival would write “I regret to have to report that the flotilla of small ships and other light craft which left Singapore on the night of 13-14 February encountered a Japanese naval force in the approaches to the Banka Straits.
 It was attacked by light naval craft and by aircraft.
 Many ships and other craft were sunk or disabled and there was considerable loss of life.
 Others were wounded or were forced ashore and were subsequently captured.”